- Cartell & Write-Off’s

-The frequency of which insurance information is uploaded varies from insurer to insurer but its usually no more than two weeks.
-Unfortunately, this could be a few months after the vehicle was declared a write off as the information cannot be released to the NVDF until the claim has been completely settled.
+The frequency of which insurance information is uploaded varies from insurer to insurer.
+Unfortunately, it could be some time after the vehicle was declared a write-off as often the information cannot be released until the claim has been completely settled.
 If you still have concerns about a vehicle that is not showing up as a write off, then Cartell would always recommend an engineers inspection.

 Back to top ↑

 This varies depending on the write off.
-All category A and B write off’s should never return to the road.
-Category C and D write off’s will need an engineers inspection that needs to be approved by the revenue before the vehicle returns to the road.
-Bear in mind that a write off that returns to the road will be worth less when you go to re-sell the vehicle.
+All Category A and Category B write-off’s should never return to the road.
+Category C and D write off’s uploaded by the insurer to the NVDF may need an engineers’ inspection that needs to be approved by the Department of Transport before the vehicle returns to the road.
+Increasingly insurers are requesting an engineers’ inspection for any Category C and Category D write-off before insuring the vehicle.
+You should check first with your insurer.
+Also bear in mind that a write-off that returns to the road will be worth less when you go to re-sell the vehicle.

 Back to top ↑

 Category A should be sent straight for crushing.
 Category B can only be sold to a breakers and it should never return to the road.
-Category C and D can be sold on as long as you disclose to the new owner that the vehicle has been previously written off.
-This will show up on your Cartell Car Check.
-If you sell a vehicle that was written off and you did not disclose it to the new owner, then you are liable and may be prosecuted for deception.
+Category C and Category D can be sold on as long as you disclose to the new owner that the vehicle has been previously written-off.
+If you sell a vehicle that you knew was written-off and you did not disclose it to the new owner, then you could be pursued in the courts.

 Back to top ↑

-Cartell ran statistics in 2009 showing that between 8 – 10% of Irish registered vehicles that were previously registered in the UK were actually written off in the UK.
-The majority of these were category D which means they were repairable write-off’s.
-You should always check the full UK history if the vehicle was imported as the vehicle may be perfectly repaired, but it has write off history which devalues the vehicle and you dont want to pay more than you should.
+Cartell ran statistics in 2016 in the wake of the RTÉ Prime Time programme which showed that 10.75% of Irish registered vehicles over a 6-month-period in 2015 (which had been previously registered in the UK) were actually written-off in the UK prior to import.
+The majority of these were Category D (59%) which means they were repairable write-off’s.
+You should always check the full UK history if the vehicle was imported as the vehicle may be perfectly repaired but it has write-off history which devalues the vehicle: you don’t want to pay more than you should.

 Back to top ↑

-If you have any questions about your Cartell Car Check or Cartell Trade Account please contact us.
+If you have any questions about your Cartell Car Check please contact us.